pouriyajamshidi/tcping/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/pouriyajamshidi/tcping)
 ![Go project version](https://badge.fury.io/go/github.com%2Fpouriyajamshidi%2Ftcping.svg)

+> [!CAUTION]
+> This is a work in progress branch, not the main one.

 A cross-platform ping program using `TCP`, `UDP` or `HTTP(s)` instead of `ICMP`, inspired by Linux's ping utility.

 > [!TIP]